UPDATED: December 16, 2020 due to new Form 1099-NEC.

 If you’ve paid a non-employee more than $600 during the year, you are required to send that individual, LLC, LP, or estate a Form 1099.
 While this includes a wide variety of vendors and sub-contractors, the IRS also provides a lengthy list of exceptions.

 One of the biggest obstacles to sending out 1099s is a lack of complete information for the vendor or sub-contractor receiving the form.
-If you have a Form W-9 on file, this will provide the information (mailing address, Tax ID, corporation status) you need to complete the 1099-MISC.
+If you have a Form W-9 on file, this will provide the information (mailing address, Tax ID, corporation status) you need to complete the 1099-NEC.
 One of our suggestions is to require a W-9 from every vendor before they receive their first payment from you.
 You will find this and many other best practices in our blog about Vendor Onboarding Best Practices.

-November is a great time to start reviewing your list of vendors to make sure you have a W-9 on file for everyone who will need to receive a 1099.
+The end of the year is a great time to start reviewing your list of vendors to make sure you have a W-9 on file for everyone who will need to receive a 1099.
 This will ensure a smoother distribution process when January rolls around.

 It’s also important to note that your state may also require businesses to file 1099s at the state level.
 Consult your state laws or contact your accountant to find out if this applies to your business.